TABLE OF CONTENTS

 1.8 Reimbursement of costs

-The explanatory note must contain the following information:
+The explanatory note will contain the following information:

-a) Name of the party, case number and name of legal counsel or enforcement officer;
+- name of the party, case number and name of legal representative or enforcement officer;

 1.9 Possibility to appeal